ekmackay/ekmackay.github.io/README.md

 # Recent Conference Oral Presentations

+- **Mackay EK**, Springford A. The Challenge of Precision Medicine in Oncology: Bayesian Solutions for a Changing Landscape in Health Technology Assessment.
+(Talk at the Bayesian Biostatistics Conference--Bayes 2025--in Leiden, NL)
 - **Mackay EK**, Springford A, Dias S. Indirect Treatment Comparison of Larotrectinib vs Entrectinib in NTRK-Fusion Solid Tumors: Demonstration of a Novel Bayesian Hierarchical Modelling Approach for Basket Trials.
 (Podium presentation at ISPOR Europe 2024 in Barcelona, Spain; part of "Addressing Uncertainty and Bias in Comparative Effectiveness Analysis" session)
 - **Mackay EK**, Springford A, Dias S. Bayesian Hierarchical Modelling Approaches to Indirect Treatment Comparisons between Single-arm Basket Trials: An Application to NTRK-fusion Solid Tumours (Presented at the Bayesian Biostatistics Conference--Bayes 2024--in Rockville, MD)
 - Benefits of Bayesian Priors as Regularizers in Challenging Meta-analysis Settings (Presented at JSM 2024 in Portland, OR; session: "Bayesian methods and applications in clinical trials"; <a href="/docs/assets/Mackay_JSM2024_Priors_Meta-analysis_v2.0.pdf">slides available here</a>)